jitunmohajan/vscodesetup/Readme.md

 * press alt+ scrol the mouse to setup the editor size

 extensions>>
+* IntelliSense for CSS class names in HTML
 * Thunder Client  //this is for api testing
 * prettier
 * Path Intellisense